Custom Pipe Racks: Essential Solutions for Complex Projects

 2. Underestimating Combined Load Conditions

-Problems start when everything acts together.
+Problems arise when everything acts together.

-Piping, cable trays, and equipment share the same structure
+Piping, cable trays, and equipment share the same structure.

-Load distribution becomes uneven
+Load distribution becomes uneven.

 That’s when stress builds up in unexpected areas.